John Wycliffe and Jan Hus

 The Fourteenth Century Controversies

 The Fourteenth Century Controversies.
 The controversy between ecclesiastical and secular authority at the opening of the fourteenth century centered around the dispute between Pope Boniface and Philip the Fair, king of France.
-Unmindful of the growth of national states and of the popular support of royal power, the pope tried unsuccessfully to extend the ideals … Read more
+Unmindful of the growth of national states and the popular support of royal power, the pope tried unsuccessfully to extend the ideals of … Read more

 Saint Thomas Aquinas